 Address: Austurbakki 2, 101 Reykjavík, Iceland

 Opening Hours: Weekdays: 10:00 – 18:00 | Weekends: 10:00 – 18:00

-You can book your Harpa guided tour to see the beauty of the building and learn more of its history, artistic design and cultural value to the Icelandic community.
-Harpa’s residents are Icelandic Symphony Orchestra, The Icelandic Opera, Maximus Musicus, The Reykjavic Big Band.
+You can book your Harpa guided tour to see the beauty of the building and learn more about its history, artistic design and cultural value to the Icelandic community.
+Harpa’s residents are the Icelandic Symphony Orchestra, The Icelandic Opera, Maximus Musicus, The Reykjavic Big Band.

 Address: Öskjuhlíð, 105 Reykjavík, Iceland

 Perlan is one of the best things to do in Iceland for families.
 It is an experiential museum that showcases the best of Icelandic nature in a fun and interactive ways.
 The museum is filled with interesting displays and even a 100m long glacier cave.
 You can book your Skip-the-Line Perlan museum tickets here.

 The Perlan is one of the iconic buildings in Reykjavik, known for its greyish-silver dome that resembles the pearl of the Icelandic capital.
 You can enjoy the 360° Observation deck on the top of the museum.
 One of the best views of Reykjavik.

 A visit to the iconic sculpture of “Sun Voyager” is one of the best things to do in Reykjavik.
 The sculpture is a sun ship that symbolises the promise of new undiscovered territories.

 The historical and cultural interpretation of the Icelandic heritage can be traced back and believed to be coming from Mongolia and the Vikings.
 In line with this spirit, Jón Gunnar Árnason created this beautiful sculpture that has been one of the points of interest in the city.